bew/lemonade/README.md

 L1-5 are lemons.
 Each lemon can be given a unique ID (e.g: L5 has ID `bottom`).

-**Events and actions** can be configured accross multiple lemons of the same lemonade, e.g: A click on a specific block of L1 can trigger an event on a specific block of L5, thus, change what is displayed.
+**Events and actions** can be configured accross multiple lemons of the same lemonade, e.g: A click on a specific block of L1 can trigger an event on a specific block of L5, and change what is displayed.

 ## Contributing